lavolp3/MMM-Celebrations/README.md

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/lavolp3/MMM-Celebrations.git`.

-Yes, that's it.

-## INstallation

-To use this module, add it to the modules array in the `config/config.js` file:
+2. Add the module to the modules array in the `config/config.js` file:
 ````javascript
 modules: [
 	{